Mohamed F. Sweify

 F: 646.492.5224

-Mr. Sweify is an international arbitration practitioner and New York litigator, with 15 years of experience representing clients in complex litigation, international arbitration and alternative dispute resolution involving complex domestic, cross-border and international disputes.
+Mr. Sweify is an international arbitration practitioner and New York litigator, with more than a decade and a half of experience representing clients in international arbitration, complex litigation and alternative dispute resolution involving complex domestic, cross-border and international transactions.
 A bilingual, dual-qualified attorney in both common and civil law jurisdictions, his international arbitration practice is global in scope, with particular emphasis on disputes connected to the Middle East and Africa.

-Mr. Sweify’ s practice spans a wide range of sectors and practices, including commercial, financial and investment disputes; engineering and infrastructure and construction-related claims; banking and finance; oil and gas; energy and mining; telecommunications and technology; hospitality and hotel management; exclusivity, non-compete and confidentiality covenants; intellectual property; securities; shareholder and partnership; joint ventures; Islamic law; cybersecurity; cryptocurrency and digital assets; mergers & acquisitions; real estate; and insurance and reinsurance.
+Mr. Sweify’ s practice spans a wide range of sectors and practices, including commercial, financial and investment disputes; construction, engineering and infrastructure; banking and finance; creditor-debtor relationships; oil and gas; energy and mining; environment; private equity and private funds; telecommunications and technology, including interconnection and access agreements, and fair competition; hospitality and hotel management; exclusivity, non-compete and confidentiality covenants; intellectual property; securities; shareholder and partnership; joint ventures; lenders-related disputes; mortgage-servicing relations; Islamic financial laws; data privacy and AI; foreign direct investments; state instrumentalities; cybersecurity; fintech and e-commerce platforms; cryptocurrency and digital assets; mergers & acquisitions; real estate and property development projects; and insurance and reinsurance.
 He regularly appears before U.S. federal and state courts, including New York appellate courts.
+Early in his career, Mr. Sweify served as a judicial extern at the New York Court of Appeals, the highest court in the State of New York.

 Mr. Sweify lectures on law at Fordham Law School and other U.S. universities.
 He has an extensive list of publication in international arbitration, including an internationally acclaimed book on “Third Party Funding in International Arbitration,” which has become a seminal reference in the international arbitration field.
 He previously served as a public prosecutor in Egypt, where he handled high-profile governmental corruption and white-collar crime investigations.